 THE DEPARTMENT STAFF

-(Barker 374, 5-0912, @fas.harvard.edu)
+Lenia Constantinou (as of 9/26/16), Department Administrator (Barker 374, 5-0912)

-(Barker 380, 5-4065, slavic@fas.harvard.edu)
+Brian Rinz, Staff Assistant (Barker 380, 5-4065, slavic@fas.harvard.edu)

 The Slavic Department staff is available to help you with a variety of concerns.
-The Department offices are located in Barker Center 374 and 380 and are open Monday through Friday, 9:00-5:00 p.m. and arrange for appointments with the professors in the Slavic Department, oversee the course materials for many Department courses and can provide you with copies of course syllabi and other materials.
+The Department offices are located in Barker Center 374 and 380 and are open Monday through Friday, 9:00-5:00 p.m.
+Lenia and Brian arrange for appointments with the professors in the Slavic Department, oversee the course materials for many Department courses and can provide you with copies of course syllabi and other materials.
 Please feel free to contact them for assistance.

 DEPARTMENT OF SLAVIC LANGUAGES AND LITERATURES FACULTY